MikeIf2120/Projects/README.md

-Small projects I have worked on :)
+A few projects I have worked on :)